What does NESA expect in an engineering report, and how do drawing and diagram conventions support engineering communication?

 Investigate the structure and purpose of engineering reports in HSC Engineering Studies, the Australian drawing standards (AS 1100 series, orthographic projection, IEC circuit symbols), block diagrams and data sheets, and the application of these conventions to a telecommunications subsystem

-A focused HSC Engineering Studies Telecommunications Engineering answer on engineering reports.
-Mandatory NESA report structure (introduction, aim, methods, calculations, drawings, evaluation, conclusion, references), AS 1100 drawing conventions, IEC circuit symbols, block diagrams, data sheets, and worked example for a small telecommunications subsystem.
+A focused HSC Engineering Studies answer on engineering reports.
+Mandatory NESA report structure, AS 1100 drawing conventions, first-angle orthographic projection, IEC 60617 circuit symbols, block diagrams, data sheets, and a worked telecommunications-subsystem example.

 Reviewed by: AI editorial process; not yet individually human-reviewed